JUMBO - VISMA

 Secondary classification wins: 6

-5 July 1996: Michael Boogerd, the darling of Dutch cycling, braves the torrential rain to take Rabobank's first Tour de France stage win in Aix-les-Bains.
+5 July 1996: Michael Boogerd, the darling of Dutch cycling, overcomes the torrential rain to take Rabobank's first Tour de France stage win in Aix-les-Bains.

-19 July 2000: Erik Dekker grabs an epic hat-trick with his win in Lausanne.
+19 July 2000: Erik Dekker scores an epic hat-trick with his win in Lausanne.

 Receive exclusive news about the Tour